PuneetGopinath/Sanitizers/docs/FUNCTIONS.md

 **Note:** For maxInputLength, if length of user input is more than maxInputLength then extra characters will be removed.

 <b>value</b><br>
 &emsp;The value of the setting.
 It is based on the case parameter.
-See the value column in case parameter
+See the value column in case parameter.

 ### Example